 Multiple Sclerosis Treatment

 MS treatments don't cure MS, but they can be effective at helping you reduce the frequency of relapses.
-Some have been proven to help slow the progression of MS, while others are designed to alleviate certain symptoms.
+Some have been proven to help slow the progression of physical disability, while others are designed to alleviate certain symptoms.

-Whichever multiple sclerosis treatment you choose, starting as soon as possible — and staying on a therapy — is important to help delay future disability.
+Whichever multiple sclerosis treatment you choose, starting as soon as possible — and staying on a therapy — is important to help manage your MS.